AndreMiras/dockerfiles/cardpeek/README.md

 ```

 ## Use
-Run cardpeek from command line.
+Run Cardpeek from the container.
 ```
 cardpeek
 ```